Using Remote Desktop with Azure Roles

 Several settings that enable Remote Access Services are added to the .cscfg and .csdef files.

-In the Deploy Windows Azure Project dialog box, click OK when you’re ready to publish your cloud service.
+In the Microsoft Azure Publish Settings wizard, choose the OK button when you’re ready to publish your cloud service.

-If you aren’t ready to publish, click Cancel.
-Your Remote Desktop configuration will still be saved, and you can publish your cloud service later.
+If you're not ready to publish, choose the Cancel button.
+The configuration settings are saved, and you can publish your cloud service later.

-After you publish your cloud service, you can use Server Explorer to log into the virtual machines that Windows Azure hosts.
-In Server Explorer, expand the Windows Azure Compute node, and then expand the node for a cloud service and one of its roles to display a list of instances.
+After you publish your cloud service on Azure, you can use Server Explorer to log into the virtual machines that Azure hosts.
+In Server Explorer, expand the Azure node, and then expand the node for a cloud service and one of its roles to display a list of instances.

 Open the shortcut menu for an instance node, and then choose Connect Using Remote Desktop.